Written on 29 Apr 2019.

 My previous education focused mainly on economics and finance which gave me a strong foundation to prepare for EDHEC.
 If I were to summarise the strength of EDHEC classes is that they prepare you for the real world.

 While my technical skills and knowledge – financial modelling, VBA & Excel, trading knowledge etc have grown, so have my interpersonal and communication skills.
-The unique structure of the programme – one year Master in Financial Economics, followed by a professional immersion then MSc with a specialisation of your choice, really prepares you for a professional and academic advantage.
+The unique structure of the programme – one year Master in Financial Economics, followed by a professional immersion then MSc with a specialisation of your choice, really prepares you for professional and academic advantage.

-The EDHEC’s Career centre is very helpful in giving constructive feedback on how to best prepare for you interviews and internships/jobs.
+The EDHEC’s Career Centre is very helpful in giving constructive feedback on how to best prepare for you interviews and internships/jobs.
 I remember being in touch with our counselor Ms. Isis Descormiers at all steps of finding internships.
 In my gap year, I have been a structured products sales assistant with Market Securities (a brokerage in London), interned within the Equity Research team of Bank of America Merrill Lynch in the Infrastructure, Industrials and Power space and am an incoming summer analyst with BNP Paribas in London for its Global Markets division.
 I have friends who have worked in a plethora of fields, from banks and consulting firms, to fashion houses.
 There is no limit to where this degree can take you, and you get to choose your internships, jobs, and courses as per your liking and skillset.
 A number of sessions are organised throughout the year to help you prepare your resume and cover letters, to prepare for interviews and to network with professionals.

 WHAT ARE YOUR EXPECTATIONS FROM THE COMING STEPS?
 WHAT ARE YOUR JOB ASPIRATIONS?